likeaj6/FakeBananas/README.md

 2. No databases of what's true or false
 3. Many facts in a single article existing on all sides of the truth spectrum -- is that article true or false?

-##### 2. 'Fake News Style' Detection
-Some teams try to train machine learning models on sets of 'fake' articles and sets of 'real' articles.
-This method is terrible because fake news can appear in well written articles and vice versa!
-Style is not equal to content and we care about finding true content.

 ## Team Members
 - [Kastan Day](https://github.com/KastanDay)
 - [Josh Frier](https://github.com/jfreier1)